 By Xiaoyan, Henan Province

 arranged for me to work together with an elderly sister in a duty that involved general church affairs.
-After working with her for some time, I found her to be careless in her work and that she did not accept .
+After working with her for some time, I found her to be careless in her work and that she did not accept the truth.
 As such, I formed an opinion about her.
 Gradually, the normal relationship between us was lost, we couldn’t get along well, and were unable to work harmoniously together.
 I felt that it was entirely her fault that our relationship had come to this point, and so I tried to figure out all kinds of ways to communicate with her so that she could know herself.
 But all my attempts to communicate with her ended in vain or were sometimes even counterproductive.
 In the end we parted ways in enmity.
 So, I was even surer that she was not a person who accepted the truth.
 After that, the church arranged for me to stay with a different host family.
 Soon after, I discovered many problems with the host family brother and sister, and I again “labored” to give them fellowship, but all my attempts were ineffective, and they began to feel prejudiced against me.
 Faced with these circumstances, I was very troubled and puzzled: Why do all the people I meet not accept the truth?
 One day, I found the source of the problem when in my work I hit a wall.

 That day, the leader had arranged for me to send her the work arrangement, and I entrusted the elderly sister of the host family to deliver it to her.
 Who would have known that a week later, the package would be sent back to me intact.
 Faced with this situation, I was stunned and poured blame on the elderly sister for her careless mishandling of the matter, which had resulted in the package not being delivered to the leader in time.
 The leader also didn’t contact me for a few days after this, and I was beginning to feel unsettled: Usually if something was not delivered or sent late, the leader would call immediately to inquire about the situation.
 Why hasn’t she contacted me this time?
 Did she not want me to do this duty any longer?
 The more I thought about it, the more fearful I became—my thoughts were filled with worry and regret, and I couldn’t help but fall to the ground before God and pray: “God, I feel so very upset and conflicted in my heart.
 The work arrangement has been sent back to me intact.
 I don’t know what is happening, and I don’t know what Your will is now that this is happening to me.
 Please lead and enlighten me and help me to understand Your will.”
 Right after the prayer, a line of God’s words kept flashing in my mind, “Whenever you do something it goes awry or you hit a wall.
 This is God’s discipline” (“Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh).
 I suddenly realized that the issues I had run into during work, not being able to work together with the elderly sister, and the opinions the host family brother and sister had of me; were these not God’s way of dealing with me through the people and matters around me?
 I silently called out to God: “God, I know that You deal with and discipline me because You love me, but I don’t understand what aspects of me You wish to deal with in arranging these circumstances.
 I pray that You enlighten me and guide me.”